mitchellwrosen/haskell-papers/README.md

 pull request.
 A bunch of paper collections are listed in [`TODO.md`](TODO.md).
 Each paper in `papers.yaml` has metadata (like `references`), which is filled out lazily as I (or anyone) notices it's missing.
 The UI can always be improved upon.
-New metadata fields (authors, date, tags, etc.), more automation, dead link detection, better architecture, better documentation, more streamlined path to contribution, anything!
+New metadata fields, more automation, dead link detection, better architecture, better documentation, more streamlined path to contribution, anything!